Frequently Asked Questions

 A-2: To meet the objective described in the February 28, 2017, Executive Order, the agencies intend to follow an expeditious, two-step process that will provide certainty across the country:

-- The agencies are taking action to establish the legal status quo in the Code of Federal Regulations, by proposing to rescind the 2015 Rule and recodify the regulation that was in place prior to issuance of the 2015 Rule which is being implemented consistent with court orders staying that rule and with the agencies’ final rule adding an applicability date.
+- The agencies are taking action to establish the legal status quo in the Code of Federal Regulations, by proposing to repeal the 2015 Rule and recodify the regulation that was in place prior to issuance of the 2015 Rule which is being implemented consistent with court orders enjoining that rule and with the agencies’ final rule adding an applicability date.

 - The agencies plan to propose a new definition interpreting the jurisdictional bounds of the Clean Water Act that would replace the broader approach of the 2015 Rule, taking into consideration the principles that Justice Scalia outlined in the Rapanos plurality opinion.
 Justice Scalia’s opinion indicates Clean Water Act jurisdiction includes relatively permanent waters and wetlands with a continuous surface connection to relatively permanent waters.

 A-3: The jurisdictional scope of the 1972 Clean Water Act is the “navigable waters,” defined as all “waters of the United States” (Section 502).
 This is important because all Clean Water Act programs—including tribal and state certification programs, pollution permits, and oil spill prevention and planning programs—apply only to “Waters of the United States.”
 The Clean Water Act provides the discretion for the implementing agencies—EPA and the Army Corps of Engineers—to define this term in regulations, and this has been further interpreted by the courts.